szczynk/blog/content/collecting-watches-as-a-hobby.md

 ## Closing

-What can I say now, I stuck at this rabbit hole and keep digging in it though, but remember, alway look up at the light.
+What can I say now, I stuck at this rabbit hole and keep digging in it though, but remember, always look up at the light.